 Do you have time for a Longer setup?

-With long term rentals you can pretty much get a place habitable, and then lease it out.
+With long-term rentals, you can pretty much get a place habitable and then lease it out.
 The level of required amenities is quite low.
-I don’t recommend offering a bottom of the barrel product as a rental but it is possible.
+I don’t recommend offering a bottom-of-the-barrel product as a rental, but it is possible.
 With Airbnb, there is much more setup involved.
-You have to meet certain community standards at minimum.
-The property must be furnished, it must be clean, and guests are going to expect a nicer fit and finish than a long term renter might.
+You have to meet certain community standards at a minimum.
+The property must be furnished, clean, and guests are going to expect a nicer fit and finish than a long-term renter might.

 These things all take time.
 Lots of time.

 If you plan to add capital to your real estate investment pool quickly, then scalability might be essential.
 If you grow your portfolio at a few units per year, scaling short term probably will not present any major management problems.

 To keep a handle over the STR business as you scale, you will need to implement robust business processes much earlier in the cycle than long-term rentals.